-Samuel L. Stanley Jr., M.D., was selected by the Michigan State University Board of Trustees as MSU’s 21st president, effective Aug.
-1, 2019.
-Since his arrival at MSU, Dr. Stanley has moved decisively to ensure the University is a safe, respectful, and welcoming place for all.
-Student success and well-being and continuing to grow MSU’s extraordinary regional and global impact are his top priorities.
+Samuel L. Stanley Jr., M.D., was selected by the Michigan State University Board of Trustees as MSU’s 21st president, effective August 1, 2019.
+Since he arrived at MSU, Dr. Stanley has moved decisively to ensure the University is a safe, respectful, and welcoming place for all.
+His top priorities are student success and well-being and continuing to grow MSU’s extraordinary regional and global impact.

 His infectious disease research background has informed MSU’s response to the COVID-19 pandemic as he leads the University’s work to safely advance its mission of education, research, and outreach.

 Continuing to expand the University’s research enterprise is another priority.
 MSU’s research portfolio totaled $725 million in 2019 expenditures.
 MSU’s $730 million Facility for Rare Isotope Beams (FRIB) is planned to begin scientific user operations ahead of schedule and on budget in 2022.
-Operating at the frontiers of nuclear science, it will yield insights into the nature of the universe, as well as practical discoveries to enhance everyday life.
+Operating at the frontiers of nuclear science, it will yield insights into the nature of the universe and practical discoveries to enhance everyday life.
 FRIB reached a milestone in 2020 when the U.S. Department of Energy (DOE) designated it a DOE Office of Science user facility.

 A researcher, patent holder, and former technology transfer executive, Stanley supports academic and industry collaborations to leverage both their economic impact and the potentially enormous contributions they can make to society.